“ I tend to create both through inspiration and intuition.

 The resulting works are both elegant and steeped in raw energy, exploring bold and vibrant colours, ethereal landscapes and communicating the passion that Tim undoubtedly transfers into his work.
 He describes his work process as both combinations of glassblowing and painting in the hot blowing stages, and sculpting and drawing in the cold working stages.

 Over the years Tim has also increasingly incorporated lighting into his work.
 A planetary series of Slash and Cut spheres encouraged Tim to regularly produce lamps within his collections.
 It is a challenging balance of luminosity, transparency and texture, but with intriguing results.
 Chandeliers have also been a favourite during Tim’s career- literally ‘growing’ over the years from opulent grape vines to giant clusters of tulips, sunflowers and proteas.
 These floral arrangements of light and glass have in recent years progressed into large vase based table light sculptures.
-His latest will be exhibited at SOFA Chicago in November with Bender Gallery.

 Please contact Tim to discuss any projects or commissions, and visit the blog to see what exhibitions and events are coming up.